Why the risk matrix?

 In practical terms what this means is that if you find there are areas of the matrix where the same effort will produce a greater or lesser improvement of risk when compared to another area (Clements 96) you have a problem of construction.
 You should also (in principal) never be able to jump across two risk decision zones in one movement.

 For example if a safety device reduces the likelihood of occurrence of a hazard by a defined factor we wouldn’t expect the risk reduction to depend upon the severity.
 This exemplifies the problem of inconsistency that such breakdowns in consistency introduce.

 In some standards, such as MIL-STD-882, an upper arbitrary bound may be placed on severity, in which case what happens when a severity exceeds the ‘allowable’ threshold?
 For example, should we discriminate between a risk to more than one person versus one to a single person?
 For specific domains this may not be a problem, but for others where mass casualt events are a possibility it may well be of concern.

 In this case if we don’t wish to add columns to the matrix we may define a sub-cell within our matrix to reflect that this is a higher than we thought level of risk.
 Alternatively we could define the severity for the ‘I’ column as defining a range of severities whose values include at the median point the mandated severity.
 So for example the catastrophic hazard bin range would be from 1 fatality to 10 fatalities.

-Looking at probability one should also include a probability of ‘impossible’ so that risks that have been removed can be recorded rather than deleted.
+Looking at likelihood one should also include a likelihood of ‘impossible’ so that risks that have been removed can be recorded rather than deleted.
 Just because we’ve retired a hazard today, doesn’t mean a subsequent design change or design error won’t resurrect the hazard to haunt us.